RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Experiments

 \subsection{Dataset Effectiveness}

 To assess the benefits of the RSTeller dataset for pre-trained models, a series of continual training experiments were conducted on various CLIP checkpoints, evaluating their zero-shot capabilities before and after the continual pre-training.
-Notably, in this experiment, the SkyScript data was excluded from the training data, differing from the previous experiment.
-The LAION-10M was also utilized to prevent catastrophic forgetting and overfitting.
+Notably, in this experiment, LAION-10M was utilized to prevent catastrophic forgetting and overfitting.

 The evaluation results are presented in Tables \ref{tab: cls improvement on checkpoints} and \ref{tab: ret improvement on checkpoints}.
-These tables report the top-1 accuracy for zero-shot classification tasks and the average recall rate for zero-shot text-to-image retrieval tasks.
+These tables report the top-1 accuracy for zero-shot classification tasks, as well as the average recall rates at top-1 (R@1), top-5 (R@5), and top-10 (R@10) for zero-shot text-to-image retrieval tasks.
 For each pre-trained checkpoint, the performance of the baseline checkpoints on the benchmark datasets, the performance after continual pre-training on the RSTeller dataset, and the corresponding improvements (marked as $\Delta$) are shown.
-The positive improvements are highlighted in red, while the negative changes are highlighted in blue.
+To provide a comprehensive overview of the model's adaptability, the results from seven remote sensing datasets are averaged to reflect overall performance changes in the remote sensing domain, while results on ImageNet-1K are separately reported to assess the model's robustness against catastrophic forgetting and overfitting.
+The positive improvements are highlighted in blue, while the negative changes are highlighted in red.
 For each benchmark, the largest and least improvements are highlighted in boldface, and the best results within the continual pre-trained models are underlined.

-Table \ref{tab: cls improvement on checkpoints} summarizes the top-1 zero-shot accuracy on various benchmark datasets before and after continual pre-training on the RSTeller dataset.
-Except for the ViT-B/32 model pre-trained on LAION-2B, all other models show improvements in the average results (marked as $\Delta$ values in red).
+Table \ref{tab: cls improvement on checkpoints} presents the top-1 zero-shot accuracy on various benchmark datasets before and after continual pre-training on the RSTeller dataset.
+Except for the ViT-B/32 model pre-trained on LAION-2B and the ViT-L/14 model pre-trained on DataComp, which exhibit a minor decline in performance on the remote sensing domain, all other models show improvements in the average results (marked as $\Delta$ values in blue).
 This suggests that the RSTeller dataset enhances the performance of the VLMs, making it a valuable resource for pre-training VLMs in the remote sensing domain.
+Additionally, all models exhibit minimal performance changes when evaluated on the ImageNet-1K dataset, with most experiencing a slight decline.
+However, some models, such as ViT-L/14 and ViT-B/32 trained on WIT, show performance gains on ImageNet-1K.
+This improvement may be attributed to the inclusion of common-domain data during the training process, which positively impacts generalization.